crossdistro/network-testing/README.md

 ### Client and server software tests

-In `tests/client-server` directory you can find a test driver `run` and the testcase subdirectories under `testcases` directory.
-Each testcase subdirectory contains a pair of scripts for client and server processes.
+Test driver for testing client-server applications is located in `network_testing/client_server.py` and the individual tests are defined in subdirectories of `testcases/client-server` directory.
+Each subdirectory defines one test case consisting of a client script and a server script.

-#### Running tests
+#### Running tests in Git working directory

 Run individual test (for netresolve):

-    cd tests/client-server
-    sudo ./run netresolve
+    sudo ./test-client-server netresolve

 Run all tests:

-    cd tests/client-server
-    sudo ./run
+    sudo ./test-client-server

 #### Writing tests